mavrikkk/ha_routes/README.md

 sensor:
   - platform: route
     name: route
+    haddr: 'your_ha_address'
     entityid: your_device_tracker_entity_id
     timezone: 'your_timezone'
     token: your_long_life_token
 </code></pre>
-<p>here "your_device_tracker_entity_id" is the ID of your device_tracker, "your_address_homeassistant" is the external address of your HomeAssistant, 'your_timezone' is your timezone, for example '+03:00', "your_long_life_token" is the access token previously received in the frontend of HomeAssistant to use REST API.</p>
+<p>here "your_ha_address" - base_url of HA, "your_device_tracker_entity_id" is the ID of your device_tracker, "your_address_homeassistant" is the external address of your HomeAssistant, 'your_timezone' is your timezone, for example '+03:00', "your_long_life_token" is the access token previously received in the frontend of HomeAssistant to use REST API.</p>

 <p><b>5.
 TODO</b></p>
 <p>- add period configuration in sensor.py (now is today route)</p>